Tarasovk49/Nuclesome_interactom/Lab_log.md

 ### 17.09.19 Tuesday
-#### Fixed issues concerning deletion of rows containing no HGNC identifiers for interacting proteins (82 rows from 2720) for IntAct processing script.
+#### Fixed issues concerning deletion of rows containing no HGNC identifiers for interacting proteins (82 rows out of 2720) for IntAct processing script.
 #### H1 histone interactions are now also counted for all databases.

 ### 13.09.19 Friday